Rabbit

 Behaviour And Lifestyle Of Domestic Rabbits

-On the other hand, rabbits are playful and very loyal to their masters.
-They have continuously growing teeth, so they must constantly wear them down to prevent dental problems.
+However, they enjoy the company of both humans and other animals, and can thrive in environments where they can interact with others of their kind.
+Domestic rabbits are playful and very loyal to their masters.
+As a pet, a domestic rabbit can be trained.
+Many people may not realise that rabbits can learn simple tricks and commands, just like dogs.
+With patience and consistency, these smart animals can be taught to respond to their name, come when called, stand on their hind legs for treats and even use a litter box.
+Rabbits are not rodents; they are logomorphs, and they have continuously growing teeth, so they must constantly wear them down to prevent dental problems.
 As a result, they will often nibble on furniture, cords or even clothing if not provided with appropriate chewing toys.
 This trait can be endearing but also requires careful attention to ensure a safe environment for both the rabbit and the owner’s belongings.
 Rabbits are natural diggers.
-Their wild cousins dig burrows for nesting and to make their homes and house rabbits dig for fun.
-This is an instinctual behavior but it can be bothersome and destructive for the humans that love them.
-Rabbits will also dig on owners’ feet or hands to get their attention.
-They can communicate through an array of body language cues.
-For instance, the rabbit may thump their hind legs or contently purr by flicking their tails, when alarmed or excited as a way of warning others nearby about potential dangers or perceived threats.
-Additionally, rabbits often express affection by grooming each other or nudging gently against one another, a behaviour known as binkying.
+Their wild cousins dig burrows for nesting and to make their homes, and house rabbits dig for fun.
+This is an instinctual behaviour, but it can be bothersome and destructive for the humans that love them.
+Rabbits will also dig on their owners’ feet or hands to get their attention.
+They prefer hiding spots, and when comfortable, they will rest in a "bun loaf" position.

-Reproduction, Babies And Lifespan Of Domestic Rabbits
+Reproduction, Babies, And Lifespan Of Domestic Rabbits

-If owners suspect that their rabbit is pregnant, they should be concerned about the proper care of the domestic mother rabbit and after birth the babies.
-During this time pregnant mother builds her nest by pulling her fur and with grass or hay.
+If owners suspect that their rabbit is pregnant, they should be concerned about the proper care of the domestic mother rabbit and, after birth, the babies.
+During this time, the pregnant mother builds her nest by pulling her fur and with grass or hay.
 She will make the nest any time between a few days.
-It is safe to examine the babies and move them with the mother to a more proper place, if necessary.
-Because no baby mammal can successfully digest foods if their body temperature is below normal.
-So if the babies are scattered, cold and do not have plump tummies, the mother needs help.
-If the mother rabbit is first time giving birth, owners have to be concerned about whether the new mother feeds her babies or not because she is never seen with them.
-This is normal behaviour for a domestic or wild rabbit and mother rabbits do not "lay" with their offspring in the same manner as dogs and cats.
+The gestation period takes about 28 to 33 days for a pregnant doe (female rabbit) to give birth to a litter of adorable baby bunnies, and the doe can produce from 1 to 12 young each time she gives birth.
+According to Animal Diversity Web reports, domestic rabbits can have between 12 litters each year, and they average 4 to 6 litters annually, which is healthier.
+Each litter can contain between 4 and 12 babies, with the average being 1 to 6, and up to 14 is possible.
+However, it is safe to examine the babies and move them with the mother to a more proper place, if necessary.
+Because no baby mammal can successfully digest food if their body temperature is below normal.
+So if the babies are scattered, cold and do not have plump tummies, the mother needs help, and if the mother rabbit is giving birth for the first time, owners have to be concerned about whether the new mother feeds her babies or not, because she is never seen with them.
+This is normal behaviour for a domestic or wild rabbit; mother rabbits do not nurse their offspring in the same manner as dogs and cats.
+Furthermore, she can become pregnant again within a few days of giving birth.
+So the first thing to do is to remove the father or any male if he is with the Mother.
+This is a great time to have the male neutered, while the mother raises the babies.
+Males or bucks will probably not hurt the babies, but they can impregnate the female again, even on the day she gives birth.

 Predators And Threats Of Domestic Rabbits